proximax-storage/xpx-chain-devportal-docs/docs/getting-started/writing-first-application.md

 - Finish [getting started section](./setting-up-workstation.md)
 - Text editor or IDE
 - XPX-Chain-SDK and XPX-Chain-CLI
-- An account with XPX
+- An account with `xpx`

-## Let’s get into some code
+## Getting into some code

-**1. Creating an account for each participant**
+### Creating an account for each participant

 First, we identify the actors involved in the problem we want to solve:

 - The ticket vendor.
 - The ticket buyer.

 We have decided to represent the ticket vendor and buyer as separate [accounts](../built-in-features/account.md).
 Each account is unique and identified by an address.
 An account has access to a deposit box in the blockchain, which can be modified with an appropriate private key.

-Have you loaded an account with test XPX?
+Have you loaded an account with test `xpx`?
 If it is not the case, go back to [getting started section](./setting-up-workstation.md).
 The account you have created represents the ticket vendor.

 1. After running the following command, you should see on your screen a line similar to:

 ```
 $> xpx2-cli account info